The bathroom as a spa? Here’s how to do it!

 6 – CURTAINS

-Curtains dress home and add warmth, so one should never overlook them to give style and personality to a space.
+Curtains dress a home and add warmth, so one should never overlook them to give style and personality to a space.

 Exceptions are rare, like large windows with a stunning view!